 SEND Information Report

-We aim to meet the needs of individual children through highly effective teaching and learning.
+We aim to meet the needs of individual children through quality first teaching and learning.

 There is an emphasis on early identification of needs through supportive and preventative strategies which reduce barriers to learning.

-We work in a flexible way to develop effective partnerships with children and their parents/carers the SENCO, specialist teaching staff both within the school and external professionals such as speech and language therapists, occupational therapists and child and adolescent health services (CAMHS) to ensure that the school can meet a broad range of special educational needs.
+We work in a flexible way to develop effective partnerships with children and their parents/carers the class teacher, specialist teaching staff and the inclusion manager both within the school and external professionals such as speech and language therapists, occupational therapists and child and adolescent health services (CAMHS) to ensure that the school can meet a broad range of special educational needs.

 We undertake a rigorous system of monitoring children’s progress, supporting academic achievement and personal achievement by removing barriers to learning and use a wide range of strategies to foster a culture of lifelong learning and independent living skills for all children.